RiyaRaizada/Sampling-102297009/README.md

 5 models used are:
  Logistic Regression,
  Decision Tree Classifier,
  Random Forest Classifier,
- Gradient Boosting Classifier,
+ XGB Classifier,
  Support Vector Classifier

+5 techniques used are:
+ Simple,
+ Systematic,
+ Stratified,
+ Bootstrap,
+ Cross-validation

 Balancing the Dataset Random Under Sampling is employed from the imbalanced-learn library to address the class imbalance.
 This technique randomly removes instances from the majority class to create a more balanced distribution.